Liew-17/Fit_Diet_PlanSystem/README.md

 # Fit_Diet_Planner

 ## Overview
-The **Fit Diet Plan System** is an Object-Oriented Programming (OOP) project designed to help users schedule their diet and exercise plans in an organized and efficient way.
+The **Fit_Diet_Planner** is an Object-Oriented Programming (OOP) project designed to help users schedule their diet and exercise plans in an organized and efficient way.
 The system supports **United Nations Sustainable Development Goal (SDG) 3: Good Health and Well-Being** by promoting healthier lifestyles and encouraging consistent diet and fitness tracking.

 ## Features